 Travel: From the US 160/550 intersection in Durango, travel 11.0 miles west on US 160 to Hesperus.
 Turn right/north on La Plata Canyon Road, CR 124.
 Zero-out your trip meter.
 There is a brown, US Forest Service sign with mileages right after the turn.
 After passing the hamlet of Mayday, the road turns to smooth dirt at 4.6 miles.
 There are several established campgrounds in this area.
-The trailhead is at 6.7 miles on the west side of La Plata Canyon Road at the Green Bus, 8,920 feet.
+The trailhead is at 6.7 miles on the west side of La Plata Canyon Road, elevation 8,920 feet.

 Distance and Elevation Gain: 11.3 miles; 4,976 feet of climbing